Host an Emerson Fellow

 Being able to host a fellow added tremendous value and capacity to our team and organization.
 The fellow was smart and talented, able to get up to speed very quickly, ask the right questions, and produce well-organized and written work product on a quick turnaround.
 She was also a delight to work with and everyone in the organization enjoyed having her with us during the program!Tanya Goldman, Senior Policy Analyst/Attorney, Center for Law and Social Policy

-Ready to join our network of field and policy sites?
+Ready to join our network of host organizations?

-Download our guide for host organizations to learn more about hosting requirements, what types of organizations we look for, a timeline of the application process, and much more.
+Read our guide for host organization applicants to learn more about the benefits of hosting a fellow, selection criteria, application timeline, and much more.

 We are accepting applications to host Emerson Fellows for field placements for 2024-2025.
 All host organizations must complete an online application form and submit a work plan through the link below.
 Applications to host Emerson Fellows for field placements are due by Friday, April 12, 2024.
 Note: the application form will not save your answers if refreshed.
 You may want to complete your application in another document and populate the form when you are ready to submit.

 Field Host Applications

 We are now accepting applications to host Emerson Fellows for policy placements in winter/spring 2024.
 All applications must be submitted through the form linked below.
 Applications must be received by Monday, November 20 at 5 p.m.
 EST. Note: the application form will not save your answers if refreshed.
 You may want to complete your application in another document and populate the form when you are ready to submit.